ATI RN

 Rationale: The correct answer is C: Consume small, frequent meals throughout the day.
 This advice helps manage nausea and vomiting during pregnancy by preventing an empty stomach, which can worsen symptoms.
 Eating small, frequent meals helps stabilize blood sugar levels and provides a steady source of nutrients for the developing fetus.
 It also reduces the likelihood of triggering nausea by avoiding large meals.
 Drinking fluids with meals (choice B) may exacerbate symptoms by filling up the stomach too quickly.
 Eating three large meals a day (choice A) can lead to overeating and may worsen nausea.
 Avoiding protein-rich foods (choice D) is not recommended as protein is essential for fetal development and overall health during pregnancy.

-The nurse is caring for a client at 34 weeks' gestation with suspected preterm labor.
-What is the priority nursing action?
+The nurse is caring for a client with suspected preterm labor.
+Which medication is most likely to be prescribed?

 Correct Answer: A